Chen Li, assistant professor of mechanical engineering, is among the 2019 Catalyst Award recipients announced June 6 by Johns Hopkins…More

 What’s the difference between Visiting Students and Visiting Scholars?

 Please do not “spam” the entire faculty with the hope that one will respond.
-The department takes a dim view of such inquiries, which will diminish the chances of your receiving an invitation.
+The department takes a dim view of such inquiries and will diminish the chances of your receiving an invitation.

-Those who are selective in contacting faculty, demonstrating that you have read up on their research, and showing a genuine interest in their work have a better chance of receiving an appointment.
+Those who are selective in contacting faculty, demonstrating that you have read their research, and showing a genuine interest in their work have a better chance of receiving an appointment.

 Once you receive an appointment / invitation, our academic administrative staff will contact you directly to begin the process.
 We’re happy to help!